• Skip to primary navigation

 Southern Baked Mac and Cheese Ingredients

-• elbow macaroni - you'll need 8 ounces of macaroni (or small shells, or cavatappi, or whatever similar pasta shape you prefer.
+• elbow macaroni - you'll need 8 ounces of elbow pasta (or small shells, or cavatappi, or whatever different pasta shapes you prefer.
 I find elbow macaroni is best for holding all that yummy cheese).
-So it's about half of a one-pound box.
+So it's about half of a one-pound box of macaroni.

-• extra-sharp aged cheddar cheese - This cheese forms is the largest portion of the flavors in this soul food mac and cheese, so be sure to get the good stuff!
-I like to use a really good quality white cheddar that's been aged at least 12 months for the most flavor.
-It should come in a block for you to grate yourself -- trust me, it makes a big difference in this southern mac and cheese recipe!
+• extra sharp cheddar cheese - This cheese forms is the largest portion of the flavors in this soul food mac and cheese, so be sure to get the good stuff!
+I like to use a really good quality sharp white cheddar cheese that's been aged at least 12 months for the most flavor.
+It should come in a block for you to grate your own cheese -- trust me, it makes a big difference in this southern mac and cheese recipe!

 • mild cheddar cheese - you can also use any mild, melty cheese you like.
-Mild cheddar, gouda, jack, mozzarella, or fontina all work!
+Mild cheddar, gouda, mozzarella, fontina, or Monterey Jack cheese all work!
 Again, in block form for you to grate yourself.

-• dry mustard powder - adds a slight tangy flavor that goes so well with the cheese.
+• dry mustard powder - adds a slight tangy flavor that goes so well with the cheese in this baked mac and cheese recipe.
+In a pinch, I've substituted dijon mustard for ground mustard.

-• ground nutmeg - I always have whole nutmeg on hand to grate fresh, but in this recipe ground nutmeg works great too.
+• ground nutmeg - I always have whole nutmeg on hand to grate fresh, but in this recipe ground nutmeg works great too in this classic homemade mac and cheese.

 • egg - beaten well.